zax71/documentation/configuration/item-appearance.md

 ---
-description: How to customize your item appearance?
+description: Customize item appearance
 cover: >-
   https://cdn.discordapp.com/attachments/896841738621177896/966824489490976798/unknown.png
 coverY: 0
 ---

-# Item Appearance
+# Long story short

-Unlike most other plugins that allow you to create custom items, oraxen supports the creation of a texture pack: that is, you can define directly in the configuration what you want your items to look like and it will take care of generating the pack.
-For minecraft, the appearance of each item is managed by a json file called the model.
-Most of the items have a very simple model that simply displays a two-dimensional texture.
-To avoid having to write this json file (which is repetitive and boring), you can ask Oraxen to generate it itself.
+Unlike most other custom items plugins, Oraxen have the ability to automatically generate a fully functional resource pack with all these boring JSON files all setup!
+You can define how the item look like in the configuration file and Oraxen will take care of the rest, you just need to provide the texture itself.
+Technical side, the appearance of each item is managed by model, which is a JSON file that define the texture of the item, model of the item and so more.
+Most of items have a very simple model that display a two-dimensional texture, which if you decide to write all of these JSON yourself it would like a long, tedious and boring task.
+Instead, ask Oraxen to generate it for you!

 ### The pack folder

-This folder (./plugins/Oraxen/pack) contains your pack.
-It works like a normal minecraft texture pack but simpler.
-You can drag your textures into the textures folder and your models into your models folder.
-You can also create sub-folders inside these folders to make it cleaner but it's not necessary.
-When the plugin generates the resource pack it appears in this folder under the name pack.zip.
+Oraxen have a folder called "pack" which contains all of your textures and models required for Oraxen to work.
+It's structured like a normal Miencraft resource pack but a lot more simpler.
+You can drag your textures into the textures folder, models into the models folder.
+You can also create sub folders inside these folders to make all of it cleaner.
+If you like to work like a normal resource pack with namespace and such, create a folder named "assets" and inside that folder you can create namespaces such as "minecraft" and whatever you like.
+It will then put all of that into a resource pack file called pack.zip.

+{% hint style='info' %}
+When define the texture in Oraxen configuration, you can not specify textures/models from custom namespaces yet!
+{% endhint %}

-### Create a simple 2d item
+### Create simple 2D item

-Put the textures that you need in the textures directory of the pack folder.
-You can then ask Oraxen to generate the model by superposing the textures :
+Put the texture of the item you want to create in the textures directory in the pack folder.
+Then in the item configuration you can specify the "Pack" section to guide Oraxen generating texture for your item:

 ```yaml
   Pack: